aryanrajtrangham/Courses_from_priyanshu/Docker.md

   </br>Tasks will be scaled to N

 - docker service create --name webserver --replicas 1 nginx
-  </br>To create a service of websrever with one replica
+  </br>To create a service of webserver with one replica

 - docker service create --name antivirus --mode global -dt ubuntu
-  </br>A service of anitvirus is created and run on every node
+  </br>A service of antivirus is created and run on every node

-- docker service inspect {servie name}/{id}
+- docker service inspect {service name}/{id}
- </br>Procides detail about the service
+ </br>Provides detail about the service
  </br>docker service inspect {service name}/{id} --pretty
  </br>Provides readable output for the services